 So what’s the solution?
 Leading CFOs are ruthlessly strategic about their time.
 They apply tactics for managing it with the same rigor they ask their companies to apply when allocating capital.
 This approach ensures time is spent on activities that provide the most impact on financial outcomes.

 Download now: 4 Things the Best CFOs Do Differently

 Gartner research reveals that personally effective CFOs follow these four common time management practices:

 They explicitly announce personal priorities

-- Announce personal priorities publicly.
-While many CFOs excel at setting and communicating team priorities, many fail to do so for themselves.
-By clearly communicating personal priorities to their teams and the C-suite, CFOs direct team focus on the right initiatives and make it easier for team members to determine which requests should be declined.
+While many CFOs excel at setting and communicating team priorities, many fail to do the same for themselves.
+By clearly communicating personal priorities to their teams and the C-suite, good CFOs direct team focus to the right initiatives and make it easier for team members to determine which requests they should decline or delegate.

-- Practice “zero-based” scheduling.
-By scheduling personal priority activities first, CFOs can ensure they allocate the appropriate amount of time for other activities.
+Top CFOs schedule personal-priority activities first.
+This ensures they can allocate the appropriate amount of time for other activities.
+Another plus?
 This behavior protects their mental energy for top priorities.

-- Compare planned and actual time allocation.
-Just as CFOs can learn lessons from a post-mortem audit of a major investment or acquisition, reviewing how their time was actually spent against what was planned can reveal root causes of time slippage.
-This insight enables leaders to then address and better manage in the future through delegation.
+Just as CFOs can learn lessons from a post-mortem audit of a major investment or acquisition, they review how they spent their time against what was planned.
+This can reveal root causes of time slippage.
+Reviewing and iterating enables leaders to address and better manage their time in the future.

 Download eBook: 10 Digital Finance Imperatives for CFOs